Kalschatzi/learning_platform/content/module1/2-java-encapsulation.md

 }
 ```

-This means that I cannot use a `setter` function as after it's initialized, the value `name` can never be affected, only read.
+This means that I cannot use a `setter` function because after it's initialized, the `name` value can't be changed, only read.